 “Sometimes in the mountains I feel strong and wander lonely as a cloud through rocks ancient before life began and through flowers that blossomed an hour ago, but then when I look at the sky it is not a sky of earth, and in the wind I hear such strange utterance…” -Harvey Manning, in Terror, Love, Adventure, Prayer

-Five < Five reworked classics and original tales
+Five < Five reworked classics

 Fighting Forewords <A collection of the previously published forewords he wrote for many books, some of his most eloquent writing in defense of wilderness